List of awards and nominations received by G-Dragon

 G-Dragon is a South Korean rapper, singer-songwriter, record producer, and a member of South Korean boy band Big Bang formed by YG Entertainment in 2006.
 He has won numerous awards and recognitions for his work in both the music and fashion industry.

 G-Dragon won Album of the Year at both the 2009 Mnet Asian Music Awards and Melon Music Awards for his debut studio album Heartbreaker.
 In 2013, he won Record of the Year at the Seoul Music Awards and Digital Bonsang at the Golden Disc Awards for his first extended play One of a Kind, and also Best Rap/Hip-hop Song at the Korean Music Awards for his single of the same name.
 At the 2013 Mnet Asian Music Awards, he was the most awarded and nominated act winning four out of six nominations including Artist of the Year, Best Male Artist, and Best Music Video.

 G-Dragon won the Style Icon of the Year Award in 2013, and was also honored with the same award in 2016.
 In 2015, he was chosen by GQ Korea as their Man of the Year.
 In 2016, he was recognised by the Ministry of Culture, Sports and Tourism for his achievements in the entertainment industry and given the Korean Prime Minister Recognition Award.
 Forbes listed him as the Most Influential Person Under 30 in Asia's Entertainment and Sports in 2016.

+Following his 7 year hiatus and comeback in the previous year at the 2024 Mnet Asian Music Awards and the release of his third full Album on February 25, 2025.
+At the 2025 Mnet Asian Music Awards he was, alongside Rosé and Aespa, the most awarded act, winning Artist of the Year, Best Male Artist, Best Male Dance Performance and MAMA Award for Fans' Choice of the Year.

+At the 2025 Melon Music Awards he became the most awarded act, winning a total of 7 awards, including 3 Daesangs, Artist of the Year (Daesang), Album of the Year (Daesang), Song of the Year (Daesang), Best Male Solo, Top 10 Artist, Millions Top 10 and Best Songwriter.
+This feat marks the "most dominant individual performance" at the awards in recent memory.